 Learners can be withdrawn via the Secure Portal up to 6 weeks from their individual start date.
-You will not be charged for these learners.

 6. Delivery, Assessment and Quality Assurance

 Blended and Distance Learning

 We are happy to support you to innovate and use technologies to deliver your Diplomas via methodologies of this type; however, we will require some extra information from you to make sure that your course complies with QAA regulations.